ueman/companies_using_flutter/README.md

 # List of companies using Flutter

-If you want to add a company, feel free to create a PR and add it.
+If you want to add a company, feel encouraged to create a PR which adds the company.

 See also: